5 Foods That Hurt My Gut and What I Eat Instead

 1. American Enriched White Flour

-Then I started researching what was actually in enriched flour — and realized it’s not just flour.
-It’s flour that’s been stripped, bleached, and pumped full of synthetic vitamins to make up for everything it lost.
-No wonder my body was like, "please stop."
-Some of these “vitamins” are actually really harmful for you (check out this first article I wrote with a deep dive into flour!)
+Then I looked deeper into what “enriched” flour actually is: stripped of nutrients, bleached, then pumped full of synthetic vitamins to make up for everything it lost.
+My body was right all along…it just didn’t want fake food pretending to be whole. (check out this first article I wrote with a deep dive into flour!)

 What I Eat Instead:

-• Italian Tipo 00 flour — easier to digest, less processed
+• Italian Tipo 00 flour (softer, silkier, and much easier to digest)

 • Organic whole grain flours with minimal ingredients

-• Einkorn flour (an ancient grain with lower gluten content)
+• Einkorn flour, an ancient grain with lower gluten that my body seems to recognize

 Links to some alternatives: